ShirefMohammed/Landing-page/README.md

 # landing-page
-this is landing-page app to practise my skill in html css
+this is landing-page app to practise my skill in html and css